Coat of arms of Valais

-The coat of arms of the Swiss canton of Valais is in red and white, divided vertically with thirteen five-pointed stars in opposite colours (Per pale argent and gules 13 mullets counterchanged).
+The coat of arms and the flag of the Swiss canton of Valais is in red and white, divided vertically with thirteen five-pointed stars in opposite colours (Per pale argent and gules 13 mullets counterchanged).
 The stars represent the thirteen districts (or dizains, Zehnden "tithings").
 It was introduced in 1815, when the Valais was detached from the French Department of Simplon to join the Swiss Confederacy.

-The coat of arms directly continues that of the République des Sept-Dizains, the early modern union of seven dizains which declared independence from the prince-bishops of Sion.
+The coat of arms and the flag directly continue that of the République des Sept-Dizains, the early modern union of seven dizains which declared independence from the prince-bishops of Sion.